HeroesToolChest/HeroesDataParser/README.md

 ***

-### Zip File Download - Framework-Dependent Deployment
+### Zip File Download - Framework-Dependent Deployment (fdd)

 Download and install the [.NET Core 3.1 Runtime or SDK](https://dotnet.microsoft.com/download).

-Download and extract the latest `HeroesDataParser.*-fdd-any.zip` file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page.
+Download and extract the latest `HeroesDataParser.*-fdd-any` zip file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page.

 ***

-### Zip File Download - Framework-Dependent Executable
+### Zip File Download - Framework-Dependent Executable (fde)
 Download and install the [.NET Core 3.1 Runtime or SDK](https://dotnet.microsoft.com/download).

-Download and extract the latest `HeroesDataParser.*-fde-<OS>-x64.zip` file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.
+Download and extract the latest `HeroesDataParser.*-fde-<OS>-x64` zip file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.

 ***

-### Zip File Download - Self-Contained Deployment
+### Zip File Download - Self-Contained Deployment (scd)
 No runtime or SDK is required.

-Download and extract the latest `HeroesDataParser.*-scd-<OS>-x64.zip` file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.
+Download and extract the latest `HeroesDataParser.*-scd-<OS>-x64` zip file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.

 This zip file contains everything that is needed to run the dotnet core app without .NET Core being installed, so the zip file is quite large.